iram-batool/python-projects/README.md

 ## Author

-Built by [Your Name] as part of a Python learning roadmap toward AI/web development.
+Built by [Iram batool] as part of a Python learning roadmap toward AI/web development.